-The CMA can conduct unannounced inspections ('dawn raids') at a company's premises, and it can require individuals to attend interviews provided they have a connection with a business which is a party to the investigation.
-The CMA can also carry out inspections of private premises if the Court or CAT has issued a warrant.
+The CMA and concurrent regulators can conduct unannounced inspections ('dawn raids') at a company's premises, and it can require individuals to attend interviews provided they have a connection with a business which is a party to the investigation.
+They can also carry out inspections of private premises if the Court or CAT has issued a warrant.

-27 Sanctions and remedies
+Sanctions and remedies